imoldfella/shop/packages/dgos/src/dglib/db/readme.md

 we could create admin sets, then the admin sets would could reuse their key setup on multiple branches. the problem with this is that most branches have unique admin sets! roughly a DM + friends on both sides of the dm.

+// since shared is just to support multiple tabs, maybe we can launch directly to make it easier to debug?

+//const worker = sharedWorker(new URL('./shared', import.meta.url))
+// await worker.ask('ping').then(e => {
+//     console.log("adferw", e)
+// })

+// try one worker for debugging, not shared. gives us opfs.

+/*
+    // with one tab, there is just this one client cl = new Client(async (r: Rpc): Promise<any> =>{ switch(r.method) {
+            default:
+                return 0
+        }
+    })

+        async ask(method: string , params?: any) : Promise<any>{
+        const o =  await this.cl.dispatch( {
+            method,
+            id: 42,
+            params
+        })
+        return {
+            id: 42,
+            result: o
+        }
+    }
+*/

+// prosemirror keeps two copies: predicted and golden; it throws away predicted when new transactions come in.
+// transactions are steps that can be rebased. we need to hang on to the transaction until its resolved
+// insert doesn't need to changing, delete doesn't need changing. update = delete + f(old, delta)

+// each db is completely isolated.
+// can dgos can update the database when the iframe is not loaded?
+// might as well just load the iframe and let the code itself churn.